trax-project/moodle-trax-logs/doc/lti.md

 Internally, these services are responsible for managing a stable and permanent identification of all the Moodle activities and users, as well as the anonymization of users.

-From an external point of view, these services can be called as **Web Services**.
+From an external point of view, these services can be called like any other Moodle **Web Services**.
 Given a user or activity ID, they will return a fully qualified xAPI structure that can be used to build statements.

 ## Prerequisites